zencipher/Hierarchal-Object/README.md

 * Must include a dynamic shadow

 ## About
 Packages used to create this project are not included in this repository (sig/sigapp which are products of Marcello Kallmann).
+This repository is for Project1 for Computer Graphics (CSE170) UC Merced Spring 2018.

 ## Known Issues
 - [ ] Camera modes are not fully implemented